betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 2 months to manufacture the ropes followed by 2 months for installation in the spacecraft, checkout, integrated system testing, crew rehearsals and final erasable memory load.**

+MIT needed to deliver flight programs for ~30 Apollo flights (crewed and uncrewed), many with unique guidance requirements, planned between 1966 and 1972.<sup>[58]</sup>

-The lead engineer in coordinating and approving all software in a flight program was called a *rope mother* and would also name the release.
+The lead engineer in coordinating and approving a completed flight program was called a *rope mother* and would also name the release.
 Early on the names were fairly creative including **ECLIPSE**, **SUNRISE**, **RETREAD** and **AURORA**.
-Eventually, NASA put a stop to this and only the names **COLOSSUS** and **LUMINARY** together with their revision numbers would be used to identify CM and LM flight programs respectively. <sup>[34]</sup>
+Eventually, NASA put a stop to this and only the names **COLOSSUS** and **LUMINARY** together with their revision numbers would be used to identify CM and LM flight programs respectively.<sup>[34]</sup> **LUMINARY 1A** is the revision used in the first lunar landing of Apollo 11.

 ### The AGC software stack
-Each flight program involved a combination of common, utility modules as well as those that were highly mission specific.
-The mission specific components required significant analysis and development time.
+Each flight program involved a combination of common utilities and mission specific space guidance subroutines.
+Mission specific components required significant analysis and development time.
 Early development activity, 1961-1965, focused on infrastructural software.